Uniquode/django-sass-finder/README.md

 `BASE_DIR` and variants above are `pathlib.Path` objects, but path strings can also be used.

+If CSS_COMPILE_DIR is not set, the SCSS_ROOT is used and css (and map) files are generated next to the scss source files.

 ## Usage
-This module dynamically compiles to target .css files, and recompiles them on demand whenever they are updated.
+This module dynamically compiles to target .css files, and recompiles them on demand whenever the source files are updated.

-The `collectstatic` management command compiles these, and lets the `FilesystemFinder` transfer them to STATIC_ROOT.
-The development server is perfectly able to serve these from STATICFILES_ROOT without the need to `collectstatic`.
+The `collectstatic` management command compiles these and copies them into STATIC_ROOT along with the usual files from STATICFILES_DIRS and app `static` directories.

+The development server is perfectly able to serve these from STATICFILES_ROOT without the need to run `collectstatic`.

 ## License
 This package is licensed under the MIT license.